jfreboud/jfreboud.github.io/_posts/2021-08-09-loss-function.markdown

 \boxed{\delta 4 = o3 - y^{truth}}
 $$

-Back to the other $ derivative $ functions, What is the problem now ?
+Back to the other $ derivative $ functions, what is the problem now ?
 Let us look at:

 $$